 A quick guide to how I brought my girlfriend of 3+ years to Australia under current quarantine/lockdown rules, in case it’s useful during the coronavirus pandemic.

 This is a somewhat personal guide, very specific to the 2020 COVID-19 coronavirus travel ban on non-Australians.
-It was hard for us to figure out, so sharing it in case it's useful.
+It was hard for us to figure out, so sharing it in case it’s useful.
+The pandemic is now over, but I’m keeping this for archive purposes.

 On 19 March, Scott Morrison made an announcement that only Australians and their “immediate families” could enter Australia under lockdown rules, as of 20 March 2020.